Chand Bibi: Defence of Ahmednagar

 Ahmednagar was invaded by the Mughals in November 1595.
 Chand Bibi took the leadership in Ahmednagar and defended the Ahmednagar fort successfully.
 Later, Shah Murad sent an envoy to Chand Bibi, offering to raise the siege in return for the cession of Berar.
 Chand Bibi's troops were suffering from famine.
-In 1596, she decided to make peace by ceding Berar to Murad, who retreated.
+On 23 February 1596, she decided to make peace by ceding Berar to Murad, who retreated.

 Chand Bibi appealed to her nephews Ibrahim Adil Shah II of Bijapur and Muhammad Quli Qutb Shah of Golconda, asking them to unite against the Mughal forces.
 Ibrahim Adil Shah II sent a contingent of 25,000 men under Sohail Khan, which was joined by the remainder of Yekhlas Khan's force at Naldurg.
 Later, it was joined by a contingent of 6,000 men from Golconda.

 Chand Bibi had appointed Muhammad Khan as the minister, but he proved treacherous.
 He made overtures to the Khan-I-Khana, offering to surrender the whole Sultanate to the Mughals.
 Meanwhile, Khan-I-Khana started taking possession of districts that were not included in the cession of Berar.
 Sohail Khan, who was returning to Bijapur, was ordered to come back and attack Khan-I-Khana's Mughal forces.
 The Mughal forces under Khan-I-Khana and Mirza Shah Rukh left Murad's camp at Sahpur in Berar and encountered the combined forces of Bijapur, Ahmadnagar, and Golconda under Sohail Khan near Sonpet (or Supa) on the banks of Godavari River.
 In a fierce battle on 8–9 February 1597, the Mughals won.